 - they can be expensive

-So it is possible that some people go on to have lung cancer treatment that they would never have needed if they weren’t screened.
-And of course they have the side effects and anxiety that anyone having treatment for cancer goes through.
+Lung screening might also cause overdiagnosis.
+Overdiagnosis means that some lung cancers found through screening might never become life threatening.
+So, it is possible that some people go on to have lung cancer treatment that they would never have needed.
+And these treatments have side effects.
+They are likely to cause the anxiety that anyone having cancer treatment goes through.

 Researchers need to balance the benefits of a possible screening programme with the risk of overdiagnosis.